syncfusion-content/flutter-docs/Flutter/cartesian-charts/series-customization.md

 [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html) also provides dynamic animation support for the series.

-If you wish to perform the initial rendering animation again in the existing series, this method should be called.
+If you wish to perform the initial rendering animation again in the existing series, [`animate`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeriesController/animate.html) method should be called.
 On calling this method, this particular series will be animated again based on the  [`animationDuration`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeries/animationDuration.html) property's value in the series.
 If this property's value is 0, then the animation will not be performed.

-{% highlight dart %}
+{% highlight dart hl_lines="50 58" %}

     @override
     Widget build(BuildContext context) {